KeystoneDH/2016/logistics.md

 ### Public Transportation around Pittsburgh

 Pittsburgh has an extensive bus system run by the [Port Authority](http://www.portauthority.org/paac/default.aspx).
-The bus fair is $2.50.
+The bus fare is $2.50.
 Please see their [schedules and maps](http://www.portauthority.org/paac/SchedulesMaps/TripPlanner.aspx) page for more information about getting around.

 [Uber](http://www.uber.com) and [Lyft](http://www.lyft.com) are also good options for getting around town.